-- The minimum data quality for certification under this Certification Scheme is a score of at least 12 out of 20 (60%) from the third year of certification onwards. - First year of certification: We recommend a score of at least 9 out of 16 (60%) with a minimum score of 2 in each category. - Second Year of certification: We recommend a score of at least 12 out of 20 (60%), with a minimum score of 2 in each category. - Planet Mark reserves the right to not certify organisations that are not able to meet the recommended minimum in data quality score (applicable in first and second year of certification). - Planet Mark Awards Eligibility: Only Members with a minimum overall data quality score of 80% and a minimum score of 3 in each category can be considered for Planet Mark Awards in the Measure category.
+- The minimum data quality for certification under this Certification Scheme is a score of at least 12 out of 20 (60%) from the third year of certification onwards. - First year of certification: We recommend a score of at least 9 out of 16 (60%) with a minimum score of 2 in each category. - Second Year of certification: We recommend a score of at least 12 out of 20 (60%), with a minimum score of 2 in each category. - Planet Mark reserves the right to not certify properties that are not able to meet the recommended minimum in data quality score (applicable in first and second year of certification).

-7.5.1 Calculating Data Quality
+7.2.1 Calculating Data Quality

-The data are scored against five criteria
+The data are scored against five criteria:

-- Relevance of carbon footprint boundary

-- Completeness of the dataset within the boundary
+- · Relevance of carbon footprint boundary - Completeness of the dataset within the boundary

-- Data consistency between years (from year 2 onwards)

-- Transparency of data collection

-- Data accuracy

-4 3 2 1 Relevance of boundary Boundary accurately reflects the entire business carbon footprint for the studied period. (eg 95% of organisational activity included) Boundary accurately reflects the majority of the business carbon footprint for the studied period.(eg at least 75% of organisational activity included) Boundary accurately reflects emissions from a relevant proportion of the overall business for the studied period. (eg at least 50% of organisational activity included) Boundary excludes many relevant sources of emissions for the studied period. (eg less than 50% of organisational activity included) Data completeness 12 months of data provided for all sources.
+4 3 2 1 Relevance of boundary Boundary accurately reflects the entire property carbon footprint for the studied period. (e.g. 95% of organisational activity included) Boundary accurately reflects the majority of the property carbon footprint for the studied period.(e.g. at least 75% of organisational activity included) Boundary accurately reflects emissions from a relevant proportion of the overall property for the studied period. (e.g. at least 50% of organisational activity included) Boundary excludes many relevant sources of emissions for the studied period. (e.g. less than 50% of property activity included) Data completeness 12 months of data provided for all sources.
 12 months of data provided for most sources.
 At least 6 months of data provided for all or most sources.
 Less than 6 months of data provided for all or most sources, prompting data exclusions.
 Transparency Full disclosure of assumptions and sufficient original evidence provided to support data submission.
 Majority disclosure of assumptions and/or some original evidence provided.
 Partial disclosure of assumptions and/or little original evidence provided.
 No disclosure of assumptions and/or no evidence provided.
 Data accuracy Mainly use of primary data sources and minimal estimated data.
 Some use of primary data sources and minimal estimated data.
 Mainly use of secondary data sources and/or estimated data.
 All estimated or secondary data Consistency Consistent or consistently improved methods, boundary and data completeness allowing for meaningful comparisons.
 Largely consistent or improved methods, boundary and data completeness with supporting evidence of changes made.
 Reasonably consistent data provision and/or no documentation of changes made.
 Inconsistent data provided not allowing for reasonable comparison.